Morning, Tuesday, 7th May 2019

 THIS EVENT IS CPD CERTIFIED

-We expect discussion on the current state of online disinformation, looking at the latest trends in its content, distribution and dissemination, as well as its origination - including concerns around the instigation of disinformation campaigns by state actors.
+There will be updates and discussion on the current state of online disinformation, looking at the latest trends in its content, distribution and dissemination, as well as its origination - including concerns around the instigation of disinformation campaigns by state actors.

-Delegates will look at the current steps being taken to counter the spread of misleading information and material online, and the extent to which these measures are proving effective.
+The agenda also looks at the current steps being taken to counter the spread of misleading information and material online, and the extent to which these measures are proving effective.

 Further sessions will consider what further steps are required to overcome the key challenges and to develop effective countermeasures - including options for policy and regulation, education and public awareness, and potential technological solutions such as the use of AI to perform automated content scanning and takedown.